Photo by Monkey Business Images via Canva.com

 - Could you have another unavoidable move?

-- Will you move back quickly?
+- Will you move back soon?

 - Can you see yourself as a landlord indefinitely?